 - 2.3.
 The Strategic Portion of CIL receipts will be spent by the Council in order to provide the strategic infrastructure required to deliver Peterborough's growth.
 These spending decisions will be informed by the Council's Regulation 123 list (a list of spending priorities which the Council is legally required to publish) and the Infrastructure Delivery Schedule (IDS).
-The IDS will be updated annually by the Strategic Planning Team.
-Each year, Council departments will nominate infrastructure schemes to be placed on the IDS. - 2.4.
-It is proposed that the strategic portion from CIL contributions will be managed through a percentage split approach, similar to that utilised for managing funds from Planning Obligation Implementation Scheme (POIS) (see Section 3). - 2.5.
+The IDS will be updated regularly by the Strategic Planning Team with Council departments nominating infrastructure schemes to be placed on the IDS. - 2.4.
+The strategic portion from CIL contributions will continue to be managed through a percentage split approach (see Section 3). - 2.5.
 Once received, CIL funds will be held by the Compliance and Section 106 Team as CIL administrator.
 The Compliance and Section 106 Team will fulfil requests to release CIL funds where the proposed infrastructure item is: - a) identified in the IDS and/or R123 list; and - b) there is funding available in the relevant strategic pool. - 2.6.
-Spending decisions over £500,000 and that affect more than one ward will continue to require specific approval by Cabinet.
+Spending decisions over £500,000 and those that affect more than one ward will continue to require specific approval by Cabinet.

-Neighbourhood Portion (Parished Areas)
+Neighbourhood Portion (parished areas)

 - 2.7.
-The neighbourhood portion of any funds collected from CIL receipts will be transferred to the appropriate parish by the Compliance and Section 106 Team in its role as the CIL administrator twice a year.
+The neighbourhood portion of any funds collected from CIL receipts will be transferred to the appropriate parish council by the Compliance and Section 106 Team in its role as the CIL administrator twice a year.
 This transfer will be made by the end of April and by the end of October, unless there is a specific agreement in place for alternative arrangements. - 2.8.
-Each parish that receives funds must report on how the funds have been spent.
-It is the intention that these reports will be included in an annual report on spending to Cabinet, and be published on the Council's website. - 2.9.
+Each parish council that receives funds must report on how the funds have been spent. - 2.9.
 The Compliance and Section 106 Team will, in discussion with the Strategic Planning Team, maintain a list of parishes with adopted neighbourhood plans to identify the locations where a higher proportion of CIL funds will be retained in the neighbourhood portion and to ensure the correct funds are provided.

-Neighbourhood Portion (Non-Parished Areas)
+Neighbourhood Portion (non-parished areas)

-- 2.10.
+2.10.
 In areas without a parish council, the neighbourhood portion will be retained by Peterborough City Council.
-Responsibility for managing the spend of this fund will lie with the Community Capacity Manager.
-The neighbourhood portion of any funds collected from CIL receipts will be transferred by the Compliance and Section 106 Team to the Community Capacity Manager twice a year at the end of April and the end of October. - 2.11.
-Responsibilities for the Community Capacity Manager in relation to the neighbourhood portion of CIL include: - Consulting as appropriate with the community on spending priorities for the neighbourhood portion; - Consider requests for funding from other council departments and external bodies for funding; - Distribute funds to bodies and departments as appropriate (limited to £50,000 or 20% of the total neighbourhood portion fund) where their proposals are in accordance with the IDS and/or are in accordance with recognised community priorities; - Bring any requests for funding that are either not in accordance with the IDS and are over the specified threshold to the Corporate Director for Growth and Regeneration; and - Submit a report on spending to the Compliance and Section 106 Team annually to go into the annual report on spending to cabinet and to be placed on the PCC website. - 2.12.
+Responsibility for managing spending of this fund will lie with the Community Capacity Manager.
+The neighbourhood portion of any funds collected from CIL receipts will be transferred by the Compliance and Section 106 Team to the Community Capacity Manager twice a year at the end of April and the end of October.

+- 2.11.
+Responsibilities for the Community Capacity Manager in relation to the neighbourhood portion of CIL include: - Consulting as appropriate with the community on spending priorities for the neighbourhood portion; - Consider requests for funding from other council departments and external bodies; - Distribute funds to bodies and departments as appropriate (limited to £50,000 or 20% of the total neighbourhood portion fund) where their proposals are in accordance with the IDS and/or are in accordance with recognised community priorities; - Bring any requests for funding that are either not in accordance with the IDS and/or are over the specified threshold to the Corporate Director for Growth and Regeneration; and - Submit a report on spending to the Compliance and Section 106 Team annually to go into the annual report on spending to cabinet and to be placed on the PCC website. - 2.12.
 The Compliance and Section 106 Team will, in discussion with the Strategic Planning Team, maintain a list of non-parished areas with adopted neighbourhood plans to identify the locations where a higher proportion of CIL funds will be retained in the neighbourhood portion and to ensure the correct funds are provided.

-3. Proposal for Split of CIL Strategic Portion
+3. The Split of CIL Strategic Portion